 With success!
 You can visit this unblemished green gem on a guided tour that will last about 2 hours.
 They also allow custom-tailored fauna tours if you are particularly interested in birdwatching or photography (here is their official website where you can book tickets).

-#5 Visit the Seven Coloured Earths
+5. Visit the Seven Coloured Earths

 In the south of Mauritius, you will find an amazing geological formation and a major tourist attraction.
 Deep down in the Chamarel plain visitors are able to see the Terres de Sept Couleur – or Seven Colored Earths how it is called in English.
 The eons past and heavy rains uncovered a small patch of earth that comes in multicolored hues.

 Go there to see the truly impressive ponds full of water lilies and specimens from all over the world that thrive in the warm climate of the island.
 It’s one of the most amazing places to see in Mauritius’s North.

-#7 Go hiking in Mauritius Mountains
+7. Go hiking in Mountains of Mauritius

 I admit this item on my list of things to do in Mauritius is a bit exotic.
 Few tourists will come to the island because of its mountains.
 People into hiking usually drop out at La Reunion just a couple of hundred kilometers further east where way higher mountains can be found.
 Nevertheless, Mauritius also has quite a lot of mountains to offer as well.

 If you got the spare time and the constitution to make the rather difficult ascend in the tropical heat, you might consider going hiking.
 The view from above will be more than a reward for the struggles to get up.
 Note that there are very few mountains with an actual hiking route on the island.
 As the weather in Mauritius is usually spectacular, you got that part on your side, though!